-More than 1,800 photos were submitted to our first National Geographic Student Expeditions Photo Contest.
+More than 1,800 photos were submitted to the 2012 National Geographic Student Expeditions Photo Contest.
 Students were asked to submit a photograph that captures the spirit of exploration and discovery, accompanied by a written description of the "moment" captured and how it reflects what exploration means to them.

 Of the 1,800-‐plus entries that were submitted, our judges arrived at 28 finalist entries, then selected a grand-prize winner, a second place winner, and a third place winner.
-The grand-prize winner will travel to London this summer to participate in the National Geographic Student Expeditions London Photography Workshop.
-See more about the prizes.
+The grand-prize winner traveled to London to participate in the National Geographic Student Expeditions London Photography Workshop.
+See more about our prizes.

 The winner and finalist images and descriptions below represent a rich story of exploration through the eyes and lenses of high school students across the country.
 We congratulate each of our finalists on their outstanding work!
-Check out our winners and finalists, choose your own faves, then share them with family and friends.
+Check out our 2012 winners and finalists below.

 Grand Prize Winner